isomerpages/moe-clementipri/_our-curriculum/CCA/Physical Sports.md

 </tr>
 <tr>
 <th rowspan="1" colspan="4">
-<p>The Badminton CCA aims to build students' interest towards this sport,
+<p>The Badminton CCA aims to build pupils' interest towards this sport, and
-and to use Badminton as a vehicle to build resilience, teamwork spirit, sportsmanship.
-Currently, our training caters 2 groups of students: competitive and recreational
+to use Badminton as a vehicle to build resilience, teamwork spirit, sportsmanship.
+Currently, our training caters 2 groups of pupils: competitive and recreational
 <br>Our competitive teams consist of Senior Boys, Senior Girls, Junior Boys,
 Junior girls, who will be participating in National School Games.</p>
 </th>